anelectronicfan/ryokan-backend/README.md

 - This will only scrape the first 10 properties from each prefecture because I haven't written code to loop through pagination yet

+# TODO:
+#   - Add support for pagination
+#   - Modify for akiya-athome because ieichiba is dogwater

 Japanese Real estate website comparison from the perspective of webscraping (nokogiri)

 Ieichiba (House Ichiba Vacant House Sale Bulletin Board (ieichiba.com))